mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

       - type: quote_slider
         book: "#identity"
         quote:
-          quote: For the moment, Twitter lives on as a significant site of US public debate, especially around questions of how diverse bodies, languages, cultures, worldviews, orientations, and experiences are being recognized or denied, included or ignored, honored or despised, welcomed or denied by this nation.
+          quote: Twitter lives on as a significant site of US public debate, especially around questions of how diverse bodies, languages, cultures, worldviews, orientations, and experiences are being recognized or denied, included or ignored, honored or despised, welcomed or denied by this nation.
           name: Abigail De Kosnik and Keith P. Feldman
           title: Editors
         slides: